snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/targets/kafka.md

 # Kafka Target

-Write data to an Kafka topic.
+Write data to a Kafka topic.

 ## Authentication